trendmicro/cloudone-community/Workload-Security/Support/ReadMe.md

 ### Instance Requirements:
 - Requires the Workload Security Agent to be deployed on instance.
 - Requires the SSM Agent to be Installed and Running.
 See [here](https://docs.aws.amazon.com/systems-manager/latest/userguide/ssm-agent.html)
-- The EC2 Instance requires an IAM Role with SSMManagedCore permissions.
+- The EC2 Instance requires an IAM Role with [AWS SSMManagedCore permissions](https://docs.aws.amazon.com/aws-managed-policy/latest/reference/AmazonSSMManagedInstanceCore.html).
 - The EC2 will need an IAM Role with S3:PutObject permissions to upload the agent diagnostic package to S3.
 - The Instance will require the AWS CLI to be installed.
 See [here](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html)

+### Designated Logging Bucket
+- Requires a new or existing S3 bucket to upload logs to.

 ---